Virtual machine restore

 - To reduce the on-premise footprint and save cost.

 - Protect backup data against ransomware attacks.

-Restores of warm snapshots are on-demand restores of virtual machine data dating back to 90 days in time.
-Restores of warm snapshots continue till the data is restored to the location that you specified.
+Restores of warm recovery points are on-demand restores of virtual machine data dating back to 90 days in time.
+Restores of warm recovery points continue till the data is restored to the location that you specified.

 The availability of this feature is limited based on the license type, region, and other criteria.
 To access this feature, contact your Druva Account Manager or Druva Support.
 This content is subject to change based on the continuous improvements to this feature.

-Cold snapshots are point-in-time copies of backup data older than 15 days.
-These snapshots are stored in the Amazon Glacier Deep Archive.
+Cold recovery points are point-in-time copies of backup data older than 15 days.
+These recovery points are stored in the Amazon Glacier Deep Archive.

 - Long term data which over a period is hardly accessed or restored.

 - Need to store this data for compliance and audit purposes.

 - Cheaper storage and cost savings.

 At the time of restore, data from the cold tier is retrieved, moved temporarily to the warm tier, and then restored.